Object Inspector

 class MyObject

-include ObjectInspector::InspectorsHelper
+include ObjectInspector::InspectBehaviors

 end

-To access the ObjectInspector::Inspector's options via the helper, call into super
+To access the ObjectInspector::Inspector's options via the helper, call into super.

 class MyObject

-include ObjectInspector::InspectorsHelper
+include ObjectInspector::InspectBehaviors

 def inspect